pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

   - **Calculate &rarr; Use ClustalW for Alignment, Then Mutate**

-    The chain for mutatation is the A chain the target sequence is in the file `CPF-X-domain.seq`
+    The chain for mutation is the "atom selection from pdb6f9n.ent" and the target sequence is in the file `CPF-X-domain.seq`
   - _{wait}_
   - **Refine** &rarr; **Chain Refine**
   - **OK**